supermarsx/lizard-hook/readme.md

 To override these defaults at runtime, set `sound_path` and `emoji_path` in the `lizard.json` configuration file to point to external files.
 When these paths are provided, external assets will be loaded instead of the embedded ones.
+For `emoji_path`, the overlay looks for sprite coordinates in `<emoji_path>.json` or an `emoji_atlas.json` file in the same directory.
+If neither is found, the embedded atlas is used.

 ## Configuration